Glutexo/ecommerce-products/README.md

 `Cart` holds a list of `Product`s and can performs some simple operations upon them:
-* `#min` and `#max` methods find the cheapest `Product` or the most expensive respectively; if there are more products of the same extreme price in the Cart, an arbitrary Product is selected.
+* `#min` and `#max` methods find the cheapest `Product` or the most expensive respectively; if there are more `Product`s of the same extreme price in the Cart, an arbitrary `Product` is selected.
 * `#sum` method computes the sum of the prices of the `Product`s.

 ## Usage